GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message-list-vc-properties.md

 #### Parameters

-  - indexPath: The index path that the message was selected.
+  - `indexPath`: The index path that the message was selected.

 ### `showThread(messageId:)`